Specifying windows for behavioral healthcare projects

 In 2011, an “Economics, Efficiency, Energy & Environment” survey was conducted by the Corporate Reality, Design, and Management Institute (CRDMI) in partnership with the Healthcare Council of the International Facilities Management Association (IFMA).
 Many of the 1251 respondents—architects, designers, engineers, hospital facilities managers, healthcare engineers, project managers, and contractors—underestimated the impact design and operations could have on a hospital’s financial health.
 The survey summary notes:

-Less than 15 percent of the survey respondents said they select products or equipment based on durability and expected lifecycle.
-By keeping any claims and representations focused on tested, third-party validated, performance parameters, as well as sound engineering judgment, manufacturers can present a more credible case for their products’ support of sustainable design initiatives.
+By keeping any claims and representations focused on tested, third-party validated, performance parameters, as well as sound engineering judgment, manufacturers can present a credible case for their products’ support of sustainable design initiatives.

-Established in 1852, Saint Elizabeths was the first large-scale, federally run hospital for people with mental illness.
+Established in 1852, Saint Elizabeths Hospital was the first large-scale, federally run hospital for people with mental illness.
 Its design incorporates numerous sustainable design elements emphasizing daylighting and external views.
 Patient safety and security remained a top priority.
 Windows were furnished with interior polycarbonate glazing for human impact resistance.
-The move into a new facility completes a transition from the historic, psychiatric institution into a modern, healing environment.
+The move into a new facility completed a transition from the historic, psychiatric institution into a modern, healing environment.

 Conclusion